haicgu/HPC_compute_continuum/hands-on/Hands-on 2 heterogeneous environments.md

    ```
 - Login credentials for the GitHub Image Repository.
   ```
-    passwor TOKEN can be found in /mnt/dev-lscratch/tutorial/passwords
+    password TOKEN can be found in /mnt/dev-lscratch/tutorial/passwords
    ```
 - Podman installed on your machine.